 What Skills Are Practiced

-Letter formation Fine motor development Handwriting readiness Uppercase and lowercase recognition Writing confidence
+Letter formation Pencil control Fine motor development Handwriting readiness Uppercase and lowercase letter recognition Writing confidence

 Not Sure Where to Start?